If you need emergency assistance from public authorities, dial 9-1-1 from any phone.

-The LAPD does not deserve their bad reputation.
-As a tourist, you will not have any problems with police in Los Angeles.
-LAPD patrols most of the city streets except in outlying areas that are patrolled by the Sheriff's Department (including West Hollywood, Malibu, Marina del Rey, Catalina Island and Santa Clarita, near Magic Mountain).
+The Los Angeles Police Department (LAPD) patrols most of the city streets, except in communities and areas that are covered by the L.A.
+County Sheriff's Department (including West Hollywood, Malibu, Marina del Rey, Catalina Island and Santa Clarita, near Magic Mountain).
 There are independent cities within the county of Los Angeles, such as Beverly Hills, Culver City and Santa Monica.
-Each has it's own local police department, but they all follow pretty much the same standards as any good police department in the United States.
-California Highway Patrol monitors the freeways.
+Each has it's own local police department, or contracts with the Sheriff's Dept. California Highway Patrol monitors the freeways.

 Unless you have a special diet, you really do not need to plan this in advance.
 You'll find a wide variety of places to eat, within your price range. serving any of your dietary needs.
 Follow this list to find a list of LA Dining Guides.
-The best way to find restaurants and save money at the same time is to buy an Entertainment Book and visit some of the restaurants listed within.
-Then use the coupon for that restaurant to get a discount on your meal.

 A "block" is an estimation of distance.
 It refers to the distance from one street corner to the next.
 A very good definition of a block is as follows: "an informal unit of distance popular in the U.S. A block is the average distance between street intersections in the rectangular street grids common in most American cities.
 The length of a block varies from about 1/20 mile (80 meters) in New York to about 1/16 mile (100 meters) in many Midwestern cities to about 1/10 mile (160 meters) in cities of the South and West."

-Our public transportation has improved quite a bit in Los Angeles during the past decade.
+Public transportation has vastly improved in Los Angeles during the past couple of decades.
 Metro buses and trains are generally clean and offer good coverage of the city.
 For more options, see the LA Transportation Page)

 Los Angeles does a pretty good job of maintaining the roads.
 Obviously you'll find some roads, traffic signals or streetlights with a problem, but for the most part roads are in good repair, well lit at night, and you can see traffic signals from a long distance.

-Traffic Jams - These are more likely to occur at certain times during the day.
+These are more likely to occur at certain times during the day.
 The worst is 7-10:00 AM and 4-7:00 PM on weekdays.
 If you are simply trying to get from point A to point B, you'll find that it's up to 2-3 times faster to go at night.
 There are several websites that display real-time traffic charts, such as Traffic.com Google Maps (see above) is another good source for information about traffic congestion.